Adapting your home: Planning and funding

 Adapting your home to suit your needs can help to:

-• increase and/or maintain your level of independence
+• Increase and/or maintain your level of independence.

-• reduce the risk of falls and accidents
+• Reduce the risk of falls and accidents.

-• reduce risk of hospital admissions
+• Reduce the risk of hospital admissions.

-• support those who are providing care to others
+• Support those who are providing care to others.

-• avoid or delay the need for residential care.
+• Avoid or delay the need for residential care.

 The scale of work required varies from person to person.
 These can be small scale, e.g. the addition and use of aids and equipment, through to larger scale adaptions.
-The most common reasons for adapting the home are to help individuals with:

-• getting in and out of the bath or shower
+• Getting in and out of the bath or shower.

-• climbing up and down the stairs
+• Climbing up and down the stairs.

-• entering and leaving the home safely and accessing the garden or other outdoor areas
+• Entering and leaving the home safely and accessing the garden or other outdoor areas.

-• moving around the home if they are a wheelchair user or require a walking aid
+• Moving around the home if they are a wheelchair user or require a walking aid

-• using the kitchen or bathroom
+• using the kitchen or bathroom.

-• operating switches and controls, for example doors, windows openers, electronic control of lights, TV, radio etc.
+• Operating switches and controls, for example doors, windows openers, electronic control of lights, TV, radio etc.

-• ensuring those with behavioural disorders are safe within the home.
+• Ensuring those with behavioural disorders are safe within the home.

 Adaptions can also be carried out to make room for specialist equipment to help you get on and off the bed, chair or toilet or to create space to enable a carer to assist you to manage tasks.